iSmartAlarm is cheap and accessible, but it has some bugs that keep us from recommending it.

 To be fair, the siren is loud and could certainly scare off an intruder who doesn’t know the police aren’t on their way.
 But if a burglar knows iSmartAlarm systems aren’t professionally monitored, then they might take the chance.

 If there was anything we really liked in the iSmartAlarm system, it was the Spot.
-You’ll pay less than $100 for the Spot as a standalone camera, and for the price, it’s pretty darn good.
+For the price, it’s pretty darn good.

 The Spot records in 720p HD, and the image looked crisp and clear in our mobile app.
 The Spot also updated the image in real time with zero lag.